 All these things are correct!
 They are procrastinators par excellence!
 They know their thinking is “not very good”.
 They’re fully aware of their intellectual limitations and rarely talk in a group.
 They won’t ask a teacher for clarification either and are usually behind the rest of the class.
 They can’t start their homework, they’re pessimistic and fearful.
 Apathetic–yes!
-Nervous and insecure–yes, yes!
-Fruitless activity–to be sure!
+Nervous and insecure–yes!
+Fruitless activity–yes!
 This is what they do instead of getting started!
 Kelly found all the right elements but didn’t know they went for Calc-carb!

 And what about Nonda?
 Here’s what she wrote:

 “Charlie Brown is a Pulsatilla because he seems “soft” and is eating peanut butter.”

 In fact, Nonda, Calcarea does desire peanut butter, but, guess what?
 One more thing that’s not in the Repertory!
-Catherine Coulter says that Calc-carb desires peanut butter and when Catherine Coulter talks, I listen!
+Catherine Coulter says that Calc-carb desires peanut butter but is it in the Repertory?
+Nooooooo!
 What else does Calc-carb like?
 Sweets and carbs!
 Bread and butter, ice cream, pasta, cheese…and yes, this type tends to be overweight.
+(But hold on, they can be thin too!)
+You might say they have a “weight problem”, either way.
 Also, Calcarea is very soft too as Nonda said!
 Literally as in soft skin, soft musculature; but also, soft-hearted.
-So soft that an impression made on Calcarea is made forever.
-If you offend Calc-carb, she may never speak to you again.
-Oh no, she won’t cry, and there will be no recriminations, she will just withdraw.
+So soft that an impression made on Calcarea is made forever!
+If you offend Calc-carb, he may never speak to you again!
+Oh no, he won’t cry, and there will be no recriminations, he will just withdraw.
 That’s what they do.
 They don’t complain, they just resign themselves, they accept that this is how it is, and go off to be by themselves, they go back into their shell.